Period of Stay

 The H-1B visa can be used for a maximum of six years.
 The worker’s H-1B status may be extended in one to three year increments beyond the six year limit when certain employment-based conditions are met.

-The petition must be filed with USCIS by HR International Faculty and Staff Services in consultation with the university department offering employment.
-The university department should contact HR International Faculty and Staff Services as early as possible.
+The petition must be filed with USCIS by the Office of Immigration Services in consultation with the university department offering employment.
+The university department should contact the Office of Immigration Services as early as possible.
 Employers may file an H-1B petition as early as six months in advance of the anticipated employment date.

 The petition includes specific documentation about the job and the foreign national, such as evidence of a university degree, work experience, and licenses required for performing the work.

-OU departments are responsible for the payment of all business-related expenses associated with any worker named in an H-1B petition including the petition filing fee.
-These costs include, but are not necessarily limited to, approved legal fees, administrative costs, filing fees, and recruitment costs.
-Departments must also assume the reasonable cost of return transportation for an H-1B nonimmigrant in the case of dismissal before the end of their authorized employment.
+OU departments are responsible for the payment of all business-related expenses associated with any worker named in the H-1B petition.
+These costs include, but are not necessarily limited to, approved legal fees, administrative costs, petition filing fees, and recruitment costs.
+Departments are also responsible for payment of return transportation costs if the worker is dismissed before the end of the authorized employment period.

-Departments cannot require the H-1B worker to reimburse or otherwise creatively compensate the university for costs connected with the H-1B petition filing.
+Departments cannot require the H-1B worker to reimbursement or otherwise creatively compensated the University for costs connected with the H-1B petition filing.

-All family-related application and petition expenses are considered personal expenses and must be paid by the individual.
+All family-related applications and petition expenses are considered personal in nature and must be paid for by the individual.

-Petition for Nonimmigrant Worker on USCIS Form I-129
+OU Department Petition Fees for Nonimmigrant Worker on USCIS Form I-129

 - Initial, transfer (sequential), change of status petitions:

 $460 base filing fee + $500 anti-fraud fee = total: $960